mantidproject/mantid/dev-docs/source/VSCode.rst

         }

 - Place this json in the "configurations" list in launch.json
-- Then launch the debug session like any other, note it may be slow to get started.
+- Then launch the debug session like any other

 Debugging C++ Tests
 -------------------